Donuts! There's nothing like 'em!

 Gluten-Free Apple Spice Sourdough Donuts

-- 2 cups brown rice sourdough starter (make your own here)
+- 2 cups gluten-free boosted brown rice sourdough starter

 - 1 cup sorghum flour

-- 3/4 cup olive oil, butter or animal fat, melted and cooled
+- 3/4 cup extra virgin olive oil or butter or other animal fat, melted

 - 1/2 cup flax seed meal